Mahmoud-Khader/Team-Agreement/README.md

 What are the key strengths of each person on the team?

-Mahmoud Khader: Communication, team-work , pair programming, Problem solving
+Mahmoud Khader: Communication, team-work , pair programming, Problem solving , Team Leadership

 Mohammed Atta  : Problem solving, communication, team-work